stevenaeola/gitpitch/prog/git_collab/PITCHME.md

 ---

-@quote[such projects should be incorporated into early stages of the curriculum "From the get-go people would learn the development environment.
+@quote[Such projects should be incorporated into early stages of the curriculum "From the get-go people would learn the development environment.
 Essential tools like git, svn, in unix, and learn some of the history.
 Then learn languages, design patterns, team interaction, the roles in an agile team, etc"]